“being ‘feminist’ or ‘liberated’ does not always look like ‘being American.'”

 Liz: Yep.
 So, long story short, we all need to do better.
 And examine our biases and stop being so damn judgy about everything.

 Cami: Agreed.
-If we really want to help women, we need to look in the mirror Before we cast judgment, we maybe need to question why we’re making those judgments.
+If we really want to help women, we need to look in the mirror.
+Before we cast judgment, we maybe need to question why we’re making those judgments.
 And recognize, like Liz said, our own conditioning.

 Liz: I think that, structurally, we can look at our own complicity in certain things.
 Which is obviously incredibly uncomfortable, both because we don’t like to think that we contribute to harm, but also because we feel powerless to change it.
 But I think that, as western women, we could think about how our habits of excess consumerism affect women globally.
 Or how our eating habits and consumption contribute to climate change.
 And I think, from my personal perspective, we need to consider how our elected officials have made decisions in international foreign policy that have been detrimental across the globe but perceived to be in the US’ “best interest.”

 Cami: And also in the media!
 Like in movies or shows or news articles, our media perpetuates this orientalist perspective of the US being enlightened and other parts of the world being backward.
 Like you’ll see those tropes of the terrorist of the Middle East, or the Arab woman who needs saving.
 The way we talk about Middle Eastern culture.
-Like when I went back to the US, I got all sorts of comments or questions, like “why on earth am I living in a place like this” or “are you safe there,” which is funny because I have felt very safe here, or comments that suggest that people here are stinky or harsh.
+When I went back to the US, I got all sorts of comments or questions, like “why on earth am I living in a place like this” or “are you safe there,” which is funny because I have felt very safe here.
+Or comments that suggest that people here are stinky or harsh.
 It doesn’t allow for the full human story.
 It doesn’t see this world as anything other than a barbaric, backwards, and stinky place.

 Liz: And to be clear, people do not smell here.
 There is a strong culture of smelling good.
 And people here are kind and hospitable.
 And yeah, I also feel very safe here!

 Cami: And we also need to recognize that our world is incredibly interconnected, and the way we talk about each other matters.
 And I think my hope is for us to listen to women’s stories.
 And my hope is that as things open up after the pandemic, we can not only listen to women’s stories, but also value them and take women at their word.
-Like, believe women when they say they feel empowered when they put on a niqab.
+Believe women when they say they feel empowered when they put on a niqab.
 Because some women do.
 And some don’t.
 And some have very complicated feelings about it.

 Liz: Yes, because when we allow for multiple stories and multiple ways of being a woman, and being a liberated woman, that’s how we escape the narrow boxes that patriarchy keeps putting us in.